seek-oss/wingman/CONTRIBUTING.md

 ### Publishing a release

-Once a pull request with a changeset has been merged, our CI workflow will create a new `Version Packages` PR.
+When a pull request with a changeset is merged, our CI workflow will create a new `Version Packages` PR.
 The changesets are used to infer the next semantic version and to update the changelogs.